-Damon Knight. Often misattributed to Charles Fort.

-He nodded, saying nothing.
-When the bathroom door closed he waited to hear the sound of the lock.
-It didn't come.
-Then came the rush of water.
+He watched her as she went into the bathroom and closed the door.
+He waited to hear the sound of the lock, but it didn't come.
+Then there came the rush of water.
 Kenneth sighed and sat on the bed, looking at the window.
 More voices shouting from outside.
 He thought, I wonder what—

 "Yes?"
 Kenneth said again.
-His palms started to sweat.
+His palms started to sweat, for some reason.

 "…yes."
 Kenneth's voice changed, becoming relaxed.
 His pupils dilated, and his head nodded a little to one side.

 "Would you care for a game of solitaire, Kenneth Arnold?"